vchan2/vchan2.github.io/grade23.md

   * <a href="https://www.mathplayground.com/ASB_GrandPrixMultiplication.html"> Grand Prix multiplication racing game</a> - Compete against up to 3 other players in a racing game.
 You can move faster by answering multiplication questions correctly.
   * <a href="https://www.mathplayground.com/ASB_DragRaceDivision.html"> Drag Race division racing game</a> - Compete against up to 3 other players in a racing game.
 You can move faster by answering division questions correctly.
 * <a href="http://plastelina.net/"> Plastelina</a> - Lots of online logic puzzles.
+* <a href="https://snap.berkeley.edu/snapsource/snap.html#present:Username=psafa&ProjectName=Numbers%20Game"> Arithmetic estimation game </a> - Estimate what number fits in the equation in order to hit the target.

 <!--* <a href="https://snap.berkeley.edu/snapsource/snap.html#present:Username=psafa&ProjectName=Numbers%20Game"> Arithmetic estimation </a> - Try to estimate the correct answer to land in a target.-->